otaviof/setup-tekton-cli/README.md

   setup-tekton-cli:
     steps:
       - uses: otaviof/setup-tekton-cli@main
+        with:
-          cli_version: latest
+          version: latest
 ```

-By default the action is set to install `latest` release, to install a specific version use the input `cli_version`.
+By default the action is set to install `latest` release, for a specific version use the `version` input.

 [githubTektonCLI]: https://github.com/tektoncd/cli
 [useActionWorkflowBadge]: https://github.com/otaviof/setup-tekton-cli/actions/workflows/use-action.yaml/badge.svg